norzvic/academic_website/content/research.md

 ### Work in Progress

-Nie, Ke.
-"Does the Internet Foster Cultural Diversity and Creativity?
-A Mixed-method Comparative Study of the Music Markets in the US, Japan, and China."
+Nie, Ke. ”Inaccurate Prediction or Genre Evolution?
+Rethinking Genre Classification Accuracy.”

-Zhang, Bolun, and Ke Nie.
-"Homeownership and Social Reproduction: New Evidences from PTA Data."
+Nie, Ke. ”Machine Learning and Cultural Classifications.”

-Nie, Ke, and Thomas Medvetz. "'Debussy Affair' in China: Music and Politics before the Chinese Cultural Revolution."
+Zhang, Bolun, and Ke Nie. ”Homeownership and Social Reproduction: New Evidences from PTA Data.”